charles presti

 From Pensacola, FL.

-His debut novel, Covered in Flour, is a fictional memoir that captures the messy beauty of coming of age in a 1960s Italian-American suburb and earned the Next Generation Indie Book Award for First Novel under 50,000 Words.
-The book reflects his enduring interest in memory, place, and the quiet truths that shape us.
+His debut novel, Covered in Flour, a fictional memoir about coming of age in a 1960s Italian-American suburb, received the Next Generation Indie Book Award for First Novel under 50,000 Words.